Last updated: 10 July 2020

 - ‘New style’ Employment and Support Allowance (ESA) will be payable for people directly affected by COVID-19 or self-isolating according to Government advice from the first day of sickness, rather than the eighth day.
 ESA provides money to those unable to work due to sickness or disability.
 The amount you receive is not impacted by savings or income.

 - Time to Pay: The Government will ensure that businesses and self-employed individuals in financial distress and with outstanding tax liabilities receive support with their tax affairs.
 HMRC has set up a dedicated COVID-19 helpline to help those in need, and they may be able to agree a bespoke Time to Pay arrangement.
 The helpline can be reached at 0800 0159 559.
-Time to Pay was previously used in response to flooding and the financial crisis.
 It gives businesses a time-limited deferral period on HMRC liabilities owed and a pre-agreed time period to pay these back.
 These tailored arrangements will give a business the time it needs to pay HMRC to support their recovery while operating through any temporary financial challenges that occur.
 To ensure ongoing support, HMRC have made a further 2,000 experienced call handlers available to support firms when needed.
 HMRC will also waive late payment penalties and interest where a business experiences administrative difficulties contacting HMRC or paying taxes due to COVID-19.

-- Local authority support: Local authorities will be administering a £500m Hardship Fund.
+- Local authority support: Local authorities are administering a £500m Hardship Fund.
 Most of this will be used to provide council tax relief.
-The Ministry of Housing, Communities and Local Government will set out more detail on this funding shortly.
+Local authorities can provide more detail on how this is being used in your area.

 Self-employed workers may also be eligible for a number of measures set out to help businesses including SMEs, such as the Coronavirus Business Interruption Loan Scheme.
 Please see the ‘Cinemas, Exhibitors and SMEs’ section below for further detail.

 I’m a freelancer paid through PAYE.
-What support is available for me?
+What Government support is available for me?

 What other support is available to freelancers and the self-employed?